bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 As we would expect, the `dfbeta` value for the first point is well with the range of the other points.
 The leverage is much larger than the others.
-In this case, the point has high leverage, but choses not to exert it as influence.
+In this case, the point has high leverage, but chooses not to exert it as influence.

 Play around with more simulation examples to get a feeling for what these measures do.
 This will help more than anything in understanding their